 The sole purpose test and other obligations

 Another essential role of an SMSF trustee is to keep proper and accurate tax and superannuation records.
-It is always a good idea to keep accurate records, including taking minutes from meetings, of all investment decisions, including why a particular investment was chosen and that all trustees agreed with the particular decision.
+It is always an innovative idea to keep accurate records, including taking minutes from meetings, of all investment decisions, including why a particular investment was chosen and that all trustees agreed with the decision.

 Additionally, you have a legal obligation to have your SMSF independently audited every year.
 The annual audit will require certain records to be made available, and you may also need to provide other records to the ATO to keep your fund compliant.